dylantjb/dylantjb/README.md

 - 🔭 I'm currently working on university coursework

-- 🌱 I'm currently studying Java and C
+- 🌱 I'm currently studying C++, Python, and Scala

 - ⚡ I'm also learning about Arch Linux